-My railway career of 48 years, from joining British Railways on 15th August 1955 to retirement from EWS on 17th January 2004 (or, if you will, waiting to fill Deadmen’s Shoes!)
+This is the story of my railway career of 48 years, from joining British Railways on 15th August 1955 to retirement from EWS on 17th January 2004 (or, if you will, 'waiting to fill Deadmen’s Shoes'!)

 Above: Grantham passed cleaners Roger Simon and Fred Harris with class A1 No. 60126 Sir Vincent Raven which was based at York shed (50A).
 Photograph lent by Fred Harris.

 Cleaner and Passed Cleaner